 If the person claims they are injured, you could be charged with a Vehicle Code 20001 VC felony.
 If you're convicted of a felony hit and run in California, then you're facing not only jail and prison time you're also facing a loss of your driver's license for one year.
 Any hit and run involving an injury require the DMV to suspend the driver's license for one year.

 If you get angry at somebody on the road and it goes beyond a hit and run, for example, you intentionally ram somebody or intentionally hit somebody on the road; you could also be charged with assault with a deadly weapon Penal Code Section 245(a)(1).
 In that scenario, you will lose your license for life if you get convicted of that type of crime.

 Hit and Run Warrants

-So, a lot of times people will have that on their record, but they’ll still be walking around, working, going home every day, but they’re looking over their shoulder, and eventually the police are going to come by.
+So, many times, people will have that on their record, but they'll still be walking around, working, going home every day, but they're looking over their shoulder, and eventually, the police will come by.

-Usually, they like to come by on holidays and they’ll arrest the person.
-They’ll put them in jail and then the person is going to have to face that hit and run charge.
-Or, the person will just simply get pulled over and they’ll end up facing the hit and run charge.
+Usually, they like to come by on holidays, and they'll arrest the person.
+They'll put them in jail, and then the person will have to face that hit-and-run charge.
+Or, the person will just simply get pulled over, and they'll end up facing the hit and run charge.